About Melissa Cullen

 She took several courses at Newbury College and Suffolk University in Boston, studying interior design.

 Melissa has had a storied career.
-She has served as a wedding designer and planner, ran two different daycare centers, and opened and owned a flower shop called Floral Expressions.
+She has served as a wedding designer and planner, run two different daycare centers, and opened and owned a flower shop called Floral Expressions.
 She has also worked in home interior design and real estate and helped organize a teen center and camp before focusing on establishing her new nonprofit.

 Melissa’s True Calling